What is Requirements Verification: Definition & Tools | Complete Guide

 People often get confused between verification and validation.
 Actually, they are not the same.

 In simpler terms, Requirements verification is the process of confirming that the system requirements contain all the necessary elements of well-written requirements.
-Requirements validation is the process of confirming that the system meets its objectives and functions as intended.
+Requirements validation is the process of confirming that the written requirements agree with the stakeholders’ requests.

 In other words, verification is about checking whether the requirements are complete, correct, and consistent.
-Validation is about checking whether the system meets its objectives and functions as intended.
+Validation is about checking whether the requirements describe the intended system objectives and functions.

 Techniques Used in Requirements Verification: